Engee documentation

 Notebook

-In this example, let's consider the capabilities of Engee environment to study the frequency characteristics of ACS.
+In this example, let's look at the possibilities of the Engee environment for studying the frequency characteristics of ACS.

 Structural transformations

-A model of a UAS is a structural diagram, which includes blocks of typical dynamic links.
-The transfer function of the ACS is found by operating with the transfer functions of these links.
+The ACS model is a structural scheme that includes blocks of typical dynamic links.
+The transfer function of the ACS is found using the transfer functions of these links.

-When connected in series, the transfer function of a chain of links is equal to the product of their transfer functions:
+When connected in series, the transfer function of the chain of links is equal to the product of their transfer functions.:

 The transfer function of a group of parallel connected links is equal to the sum of their transfer functions:

-If a link with the transfer function $W_1(p)$ is covered by a feedback in which there is a link $W_{ос}(p)$, then the transfer function of the closed loop $W(p)$ is determined by the formula:
+If the link has a transfer function it is covered by feedback, in which there is a link , then the closed loop transfer function It is determined by the formula:

-Let's consider the functions of the library ControlSystems.jl, which allow you to make structural transformations of the circuit.
+Consider the library functions ControlSystems.jl, which allow you to make structural transformations of the circuit.

 In [ ]: